-If your Bengal is peeing everywhere BUT inside their litter box, then they’re definitely trying to tell you something.
-We cats are generally very particular about cleanliness, so if we do anything to compromise that, it’s very likely that something is wrong.
+If your Bengal is peeing everywhere but inside their litter box, then they’re definitely trying to tell you something.
+Bengal cats – and all cats in general – are very particular about cleanliness, so if they do anything to compromise that, it’s very likely that something is wrong.

 If you have a well-trained cat that suddenly starts peeing all over your home, the first thing you need to consider is if it’s because of a medical issue.

 UTI (Urinary Tract Infection)

 UTI is fairly common in cats.
 If you notice your Bengal straining to urinate, they’re most likely in pain and associating it with their litter box, which is why they’re choosing not to use it.

 You’ll see them try to pee but little to none comes out.
 If this is the case with your cat, it’s best to see a veterinarian right away.

 UTI can cause scarring if left untreated and can take up room in your cat’s bladder, leaving less room for urine, which then leads to more peeing problems.

 If your cat pees a lot, strains to pee or has blood in their urine, they might have kidney infections or kidney stones.